News, Social Affairs, Opinion, Aviation and Books

 (Paul S. London, UK)

-This is a well-written and interesting account of Heathrow’s history – the most interesting airport in Britain and one enthusiasts love to visit.
+This is a well-written and interesting account of Heathrow’s history – the most interesting airport in Britain.
 It’s good to know where it came from and what happened there, and to reflect on what goes on behind the scenes, and where it might be going in the future.

 (Matt Falcus, The Airport Spotting Blog - http://www.airportspotting.com/)